-Focuses on the study of geriatric client and the client with a mental health disorder.
-Normal physiological and psychological changes associate with the aging process are discussed.
+NURSING CARE OF ADULT CLIENTS I Focuses on the study of geriatric client and the client with a mental health disorder.
+Normal physiological and psychological changes associated with the aging process are discussed.
 The nursing process is utilized in the study of the geriatric client and the adult with a mental health disorder when response to stressors has resulted in illness.
 Adaptation and stress management are promoted for adults who manifest their response to stress with physical or mental illness.
-Clincial experiences in various health settings are utilized to develop and apply nursing theory and skills.
+Clinical experiences in various health settings are utilized to develop and apply nursing theory and skills.
 Registration requires that students purchase liability insurance through the college.
-(2 hrs. lecture, 3 hrs clinical) Prerequisites: PNU116, PNU119; corequisite: PNU120
+(2 hrs. lecture, 3 hrs clinical) Prerequisites: PNU116, PNU119; corequisite: PNU120.